-Figure 5.
-Experimental run 1: Cold start-up.

-because a change in distillate flow affects directly the molar difference between the boilup (V) and liquid reflux (L) in the entire column.
+Figure 7 (run 3) shows a setpoint change of ± 1 0 C change in the loop 2.
+Again, this setpoint change is handled well.
+However, there is significant interaction with all the other loops.
+This is because a change in distillate flow affects directly the molar difference between the boilup (V) and liquid reflux (L) in the entire column.

-Figures 8 and 9 (runs 4 and 5) plot show similar set point changes in loops 3 and 4, respectively, and these changes are handled well without interactions with other loops.
-Figure 10 (run 6) shows simultaneous changes in the set point for all the four loops, which are also handled reasonably well.
+Figures 8 and 9 (runs 4 and 5) plot show similar setpoint changes in loops 3 and 4, respectively, and these changes are handled well without interactions with other loops.
+Figure 10 (run 6) shows simultaneous changes in the setpoint for all the four loops, which are also handled reasonably well.

-Finally, Figure 11 (run 7) shows the response for an increase in feed rate from 3 L/h to 3.6 L/h (+20%).
-This disturbance can also be handled well, and the controlled-temperatures are brought back to their set points in about 30 min.
+Finally, Figure 11 (run 7) shows the response for an increase in feed rate from 3 liters/hr to 3.6 liters/hr (+20%).
+This disturbance can also be handled well and the controlled-temperatures are brought back to their setpoints in about 30 minutes.